rLoopTeam/eng-software-pod-gui/README.md

 ##requirements
-Python 2.7 (Should work fine with other versions but just in case, I'm putting this here) pip
+Python 2.7 (Should work fine with other versions but just in case, I'm putting this here) pip virtualenv

 ## Installation
 1. Pull repo
+2. Run virtualenv env (note: keep the name 'env' for your environment as this is needed for the provided batch files)
-2. run pip install -r requirements.txt
+3. Run env\Scripts\pip.exe install -r requirements.txt

 ##Instructions
 1. Make sure the wifi node is up and running and you know the ip address and port